HKEX Market Holidays

 All holidays listed below are the observed date, not the actual date.
 For example, if Christmas Day falls on a weekend many stock exchanges will close on the Friday before or the Monday after.
 Exchanges sometimes close multiple days for a holiday or have modified hours instead of fully closing.

-When is the Next Hong Kong Stock Exchange Holiday?The next Hong Kong Stock Exchange holiday is The day following National Day and will be observed on October 2, 2017 which is 5 days from now.
+When is the Next Hong Kong Stock Exchange Holiday?The next Hong Kong Stock Exchange holiday is Christmas Day and will be observed on December 25, 2017 which is 1 week from now.

 List of 2016 Hong Kong Stock Exchange Market Holidays (14)